kwan3217/Ranger/README.md

 Not all images are available on the archive.
 The original record was kept in PODs (Primary Original mission Data record).
 Channels F and P had independent POD numbers.
-Each POD contains a single image.
+Each F-channel POD contains a single image.
 Cameras A and B alternated PODs on channel F, with A being the even numbers and B the odd numbers.
 There appear to be 404 channel F PODs on Ranger 7, with the first A image being POD 8, the last being POD 404, and the first B image being POD 5 with the